adityakumarod1-dotcom/mda-workdesk-showcase/README.md

 # MDA WorkDesk

-A full-stack operations platform built for Maa Durga Associates — a petroleum & industrial construction company — to manage sites, field employees, tasks, and document workflows across four states.
-Replaces spreadsheets and WhatsApp coordination with a real admin + employee portal.
+Designed and developed a full-stack Operations Management Platform for Maa Durga Associates, a Petroleum and Industrial construction company, to streamline site operations across four States.
+The system centralizes field Employee Management, Daily Task Tracking with pending reminders , and document workflows — replacing manual spreadsheet and WhatsApp-based processes with a structured Admin and Employee Portal.

 > **Note:** This is a portfolio showcase for a client project.
 The production codebase, business data, and client assets remain private; this repo documents the architecture, feature set, and technical decisions without exposing proprietary code or client information.
 All screenshots below use synthetic demo data ("Demo Employee", "Demo Fuel Station") in an isolated database — no real employee, client, or site information is shown.

-**Live public site:** [associatesmaadurga.in](https://associatesmaadurga.in) — the landing page is open to everyone; the admin/employee portal behind it requires real staff credentials, so there's nothing further a visitor can reach.
+**Live public site:** [associatesmaadurga.in](https://associatesmaadurga.in) — the landing page is open to everyone; the Admin/Employee portal behind it requires actual Admin/Employee credentials

 ---

 ## The flow, end to end

 ### 1. Public landing page
-Anyone visiting `associatesmaadurga.in` sees the company's public marketing site — services, project photos, client logos, state-by-state coverage, and a company timeline.
+Anyone visiting `associatesmaadurga.in` sees the company's public marketing site — services, project photos, clients, state-by-state coverage, and a company timeline.
 This is what gets linked from LinkedIn, business cards, and search.

 ![Public landing page](images/01-landing-page.png)

 ### 2. Login
-Staff sign in with an Employee ID (not email) and password — deliberate, since not every field crew member has an email address.
-Two roles branch from here: **Admin** and **Employee**, each landing on a completely different UI built for their actual job.
+The platform uses Employee ID–based authentication instead of email login, a deliberate design decision to accommodate field staff who may not have an email address.
+Based on assigned role, users are directed to one of two purpose-built interfaces — an Admin dashboard for oversight and management, and an Employee portal focused on day-to-day task execution — ensuring each user only sees what's relevant to their role.

 ![Login screen](images/02-login.png)

-New employees are issued a temporary password by an admin and are forced through a change-password screen on first login before they can reach their dashboard.
+New employees are issued a temporary password by an Admin and are forced through a change-password screen on first login before they can reach their dashboard.

 ---

-### 3. Admin portal — the office side
+### 3. Admin portal — The office side

 **Dashboard** — at-a-glance counts: pending requests, active sites, employee headcount, completed sites.